The Kraton Ngayogyakarta Hadiningrat in Yogyakarta, Indonesia

 How to get to Kraton Palace

 The Kraton Palace is very revered by the locals.
-For this reason, the guest is advised to wear casual and descent outfits.
+For this reason, the guest is advised to wear casual and decent outfits.
 No sunglasses, caps, miniskirts, and shorts.
-There is also on taking photographs at the palace, as well as exhibition rooms such as Batik Museum.
+It is also not allowed to take photographs at the palace, as well as exhibition rooms such as Batik Museum.

 Kraton is located at the center of Yogyakarta and is easy reaching it from the Tugu Railway Station.
 From the railway station, head over to Malioboro 1 shelter Bus, which is about 400 meters from Tugu Railway Station.
 Board Transjogja Bus Line 2A, this will take you right in front of the palace.